-North Korea said “The silent election was invented by the Dear Leader himself but even he didn’t believe an extremist organisation like the DUP could pull it off”.
+North Korea said “The silent election was invented by the Dear Leader himself but even he didn’t believe the DUP could pull it off”.

 Separately, the DUP has announced it has been thanked by thousands of beauty queens for trying to help them achieve their dream of world peace.